Anthony Llewellyn

-John Anthony Llewellyn (22 April 1933 – 2 July 2013) was a Welsh-born American chemist, a former NASA astronaut candidate, and a NOAA aquanaut.
+John Anthony Llewellyn (22 April 1933 – 2 July 2013) was a Welsh chemist and a NOAA aquanaut.
+In August 1967, Llewellyn was one of only two non-American astronaut candidates selected by NASA as part of NASA Astronaut Group 6.

 Biography

 Llewellyn was born in Cardiff, Wales, and graduated from Cardiff High School in 1949.
-He received his BSc degree from University College, Cardiff in 1955 and went on to achieve his PhD degree in chemistry in 1958.
-He married Valerie Mya Davies-Jones, and they had three children.
+He received his BSc degree from University College, Cardiff in 1955 and went on to achieve his PhD in chemistry in 1958.
+He married Valerie Mya Davies-Jones; they had three children.

 Early career

 After the award of his doctorate, Llewellyn moved to Ottawa, Ontario, Canada, as a post-doctoral fellow at the National Research Council.
 In 1960, he went to Florida State University as a research associate in the Chemistry Department and was subsequently appointed assistant professor.
 In 1964, he was jointly appointed associate professor in the School of Engineering Science and the Department of Chemistry.

 Diving

 Having been taught to dive by Jacques Cousteau, Llewellyn served as training director for Florida State University's diver training program.
 This was one of the first scuba diving certification programs in the United States.
 Among those he certified was sixteen year old E. Lee Spence, who received his certification on 10 July 1964.
 Spence went on to become one of the pioneers of underwater archaeology.
 Llewellyn's diving gave him experience in the feeling of weightlessness, which helped prepare him for his later training as an astronaut.